aipengineer/awesome-ai-engineering-talks/20231120_llmops-an_evaluation_perspective-ryan_mcconville.md

 ## Scalable User Testing for LLMs

 In response to a question about user testing, Ryan highlighted the importance of scalability, feasibility, and effectiveness in obtaining user feedback.
-Drawing parallels with A/B testing, the speaker recommended sampling users, conducting focus groups, and utilizing standard testing practices to gather valuable insights.
+Drawing parallels with A/B testing, Ryan suggested sampling users, conducting focus groups, and utilizing standard testing practices to gather valuable insights.

 ## Application of LLMs in Traditional Problems